ab4d/Ab4d.SharpEngine.Samples/README.md

 Ab4d.SharpEngine is built on the same concepts as the Ab3d.PowerToys and Ab3d.DXEngine libraries.
 So users of those two libraries should feel very familiar.
 But there are some main differences:

-For WPF, WinUI and Avalonia there is a special library ([Ab4d.SharpEngine.Wpf](https://www.nuget.org/packages/Ab4d.SharpEngine.Wpf), [Ab4d.SharpEngine.WinUI](https://www.nuget.org/packages/Ab4d.SharpEngine.WinUI), [Ab4d.SharpEngine.AvaloniaUI](https://www.nuget.org/packages/Ab4d.SharpEngine.AvaloniaUI)) that defines the `SharpEngineSceneView` class.
+For WPF, Avalonia, WinUI and WinForms there is a special library ([Ab4d.SharpEngine.Wpf](https://www.nuget.org/packages/Ab4d.SharpEngine.Wpf), [Ab4d.SharpEngine.AvaloniaUI](https://www.nuget.org/packages/Ab4d.SharpEngine.AvaloniaUI), [Ab4d.SharpEngine.WinUI](https://www.nuget.org/packages/Ab4d.SharpEngine.WinUI), [Ab4d.SharpEngine.WinForms](https://www.nuget.org/packages/Ab4d.SharpEngine.WinForms)) that defines the `SharpEngineSceneView` class.
 This class hides the differences between those platforms under the hood and provides the same API for all platforms.
 The class also initializes the engine by creating the `VulkanDevice`.
 The main two properties that  `SharpEngineSceneView` provides are `Scene` and `SceneView`.
 The `Scene` is used to define the scene by adding the SceneNodes to the `Scene.RootNode` (similar as Viewport3D.Children in WPF) and adding lights to `Scene.Lights` collection.
 The `SceneView` defines the view of the scene and provides a camera that is set to the `SceneView.Camera` property.
-When working with `SharpEngineSceneView`, then **100% of the code** to show 3D graphics **can be the same for  WPF, WinUI and Avalonia**.
+When working with `SharpEngineSceneView`, then **100% of the code** to show 3D graphics **can be the same for WPF, Avalonia, WinUI and WinForms**.
 Other platforms and UI frameworks require some special setup code that is different for each platform.
 But from there on, the code is the same regardless of the platform.
 See samples for more info.

 Some other differences: